LasseIshoi/SportScienceBlog/content/home/hero.md

 ---

 ## by Lasse Ishøi,
-#### Physiotherapist, Sport Scientist, PhD candidate
+#### Physiotherapist, Sport Scientist, PhD

-#### You will find my resume, various sport science-related blog posts, and my R packages which I mainly develop for my own daily practice as Head of Sport Science in F.C.
+#### Here you will find my resume, various sport science-related blog posts, and my R packages which I mainly develop for my own daily practice as Head of Sport Science in F.C.
 Nordsjælland